 Vintage racing shares the common belief that it is an amateur sport where the pleasure of participating must exceed the desire to “Win at All Costs.”
 All competitors must know the limits of their skills, their cars and the race circuit.
 We place an extra emphasis on safety: Safe drivers protected by their properly prepared cars and further protected by their behavior and spirit on and off the track.
 This attitude of safety is the cornerstone of the Pittsburgh Vintage Grand Prix.
 Our goal is incident free races for the enjoyment of racers and spectators and the continued success of our event.

-Of all the vintage race circuits throughout the United States; Schenley Park is by far the most dangerous and challenging.
+Of all the vintage race circuits throughout the United States; Schenley Park is one of the most dangerous and challenging.
 Unlike other events there are no guard rails or retaining walls or run-off areas.
-Schenley Park is a city park and the streets are actual city streets, most of them are crowned, two lane roads with rough pavement and manhole covers.
-The sides of the roads are lined with phone poles, sidewalks, street signs, fire hydrants catch basins and trees.
-There are numerous stone walls that prevent drivers and cars from plunging down into the ravines of Panther Hollow.
+Schenley Park is a city park and the streets are actual city streets, most of them are crowned, two lane roads with rough pavement and curbs The sides of the roads are lined with phone poles, sidewalks, street signs, fire hydrants catch basins and trees.
+Don’t forget the numerous ancient stone walls that prevent drivers and cars from plunging down into the ravines of Panther Hollow.
 In addition to the physical challenges there are tens of thousands of spectators lining the course – in some areas, only 50 feet away, separated only by a snow fence.
-While all of these surroundings are charming, they are very dangerous and require competitors to be extra cautious.
+While all of these surroundings are charming, they are very dangerous and require competitors to be extra cautious and aware.